gee-community/geetools/README.md

 in any python environment you like.
 For working in Jupyter I have made another package called `ipygee` available [here](http://www.github.com/fitoprincipe/ipygee)

+#### New version 0.5.0
+I have splitted this package in two (again).
+Now the functions to make a strip of images using Pillow is available as a different package called [`geepillow`](https://github.com/fitoprincipe/geepillow)

 ## Installation